sohinixcvii/sohinixcvii.github.io/README.md

 # Sohini Dutta
-Hi, this is Sohini.
-I recently completed my M.Sc. in Astronomy from the Department of Astronomy, Astrophysics and Space Engineering, Indian Institute of Technology,Indore, Madhya Pradesh, India.
+Hi, this is Sohini and this repo is my little internet home :D